soos3d/connect-arbitrum-tutorial/README.md

 👉 Learn more about the [Particle AA SDK](https://developers.particle.network/docs/aa-web-quickstart).

-## What is Moonbeam
+## What is Arbitrum

-Moonbeam is an Ethereum-compatible smart contract platform on Polkadot, allowing interaction through both the Ethereum and Substrate APIs.
-It uses a unified account system that adopts Ethereum-style accounts.
-Developers can easily build on Moonbeam using familiar Ethereum libraries and tools by adding Moonbeam's network configurations.
+Arbitrum is a scaling solution for Ethereum, designed to improve transaction speed and reduce fees while maintaining a high level of security through Ethereum’s infrastructure.
+Arbitrum leverages roll-up technology, where multiple transactions are bundled off-chain and then submitted to the Ethereum blockchain in a compressed format.

 ***